Sujiiii/SweetAlert-in-PHP/README.md

 4)Existing email/mobile number

-import db.sql file in xampp/wampp or any other localhost server applications
+Create a database named "sweetalert_demo" and import db.sql file in xampp/wampp or any other localhost server applications